miller-online/docs/docs/guides/quick-answers/linux/linux-mount-smb-share/index.md

 - '[Common Internet File System (CIFS) utils](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-cifs/d416ff7c-c536-406e-a951-4f04b2fd1d2b)'
 ---

-Determining how to share files and directories between computers is a common problem --- one that has many different solutions.
+Determining how to share files and directories between computers is a common problem with a variety of solutions.
 Some of these solutions include file transfer protocols (like SFTP), cloud storage services, and distributed file system protocols (like NFS and SMB).
 Figuring out what solution is right for your use case can be confusing, especially if you do not know the correct terminology, techniques, or the tools that are available.
 Sharing files can be made even more complicated if you intend to do so over the internet or use multiple operating systems (like Linux, Windows, and macOS).

 This guide covers the Server Message Block (SMB) protocol.
 Specifically, it discusses using the SMB protocol to mount a Windows SMB share (a shared directory) to a Linux system.
 By following this guide, you will be able to access all of your files within a Windows folder (such as `C:\My_Files`) on your Linux system at whichever directory you choose as a mount point (such as `/mnt/my_files`).
 This method of file sharing is appropriate when you need to access entire Windows directories remotely as if they were local resources.
 In most cases, SMB is a native (or easily installed) file sharing solution for users that need access to the same directory and is commonly shared through a corporate intranet or the same private network.